Carbon-for-Developers/carbon-sdks/ruby/README.md

 ##### parse_pdf_tables_with_ocr: `Boolean`<a id="parse_pdf_tables_with_ocr-boolean"></a>
 ##### enable_file_picker: `Boolean`<a id="enable_file_picker-boolean"></a>
 Enable integration's file picker for sources that support it.
 Supported sources:
-BOX, ONEDRIVE, DROPBOX, SHAREPOINT, GOOGLE_DRIVE
+BOX, DROPBOX, GOOGLE_DRIVE, ONEDRIVE, SHAREPOINT

 ##### sync_source_items: `Boolean`<a id="sync_source_items-boolean"></a>
 Enabling this flag will fetch all available content from the source to be listed